josh-works/intermediate_ruby_obstacle_course/nokogiri/readme.md

 You should see a bunch of skips.
 Unskip the first test, and make it pass.

 For now, I've included the answers (commented out).
-Delete them and see if you can make the tests pass without any assistence.
+Delete them and see if you can make the tests pass without any assistance.

+_I wrote each test approximately as I discovered things and wrote the tests.
+Here's my notes from that process_

+# test_list_all_characters

+ These exercises are working through the examples here: [Basic Searching (nokogiri docs)](https://nokogiri.org/tutorials/searching_a_xml_html_document.html#basic-searching)

 in the prompt: